A digital magazine

 zo|on po|li|ti|kọn [ancient Greek]: Aristotle’s definition of human beings as by nature political and social creatures who ought to strive for the best possible life in a community of free and equal members (Aristotle, Politika, 1253a, 1255b, 1328a).

-Politikon will be the first non-profit online magazine in which political scientists and scholars from neighboring disciplines make their expertise available to the public in both English and German.
-Our topics range from politics, society, and the economy to the environment, law, and academia.
+Politikon will be a non-profit online magazine in which humanities and social science scholars make their expertise available to the public in English and German.
+Our topics will range from politics, society, and the economy to the environment, law, and academia.

-Politikon will be independent, nonpartisan, free of charge, and without ads.
+Politikon will be independent, nonpartisan, free of charge, and without ads on a permanent basis.
+In mid-2022, you will be able to read our first contributions on www.politikon.net

 Who we are

-We are a group of German-speaking political scientists and scholars from neighboring fields at more than 20 universities in eleven countries – besides Germany, Austria, and Switzerland also Great Britain, Ireland, Italy, the Netherlands, Sweden, as well as Egypt, Chile, and the United States.
+We are a group of social science and humanities researchers at more than 30 universities in 15 countries – Austria, Belgium, Chile, the Czech Republic, Egypt, France, Germany, Ireland, Italy, the Netherlands, Poland, Sweden, Switzerland, the UK, and the US.

 We have founded Politikon because we are concerned about the quality of the public discourse and the political and social developments in our countries.